-Thus, it is no surprise that investments in data privacy best practice and technologies are on the rise.
+Thus, it is no surprise that investments in data privacy best practices and technologies are on the rise.
 A PWC survey found that 68% of US companies are expected to invest anywhere from $1 to $10 million in GDPR readiness.

 What investments should US companies focus on?